paulo-cardoso71/paulo-cardoso71/README.md

 ### 🚀 About Me

-I am a **Full Stack Software Engineer** with **5+ years of experience** in IT, specializing in bridging the gap between complex backend architectures and pixel-perfect frontend interfaces.
+Fullstack Engineer with 5+ years of experience in building scalable backend systems using Typescript, Node.js and React.
+Currently focusing on developing robust applications with Typescript and React, leveraging cloud infrastructure on AWS.
+Passionate about designing efficient microservices, optimizing system performance, and delivering high-quality software solutions.​

-My background in **C#/.NET Engineering** gave me a strong foundation in **Clean Architecture and System Design**, which I now apply to the modern **Node.js & React ecosystem**.
-I don't just write code; I build reliable, scalable "growth engines" for businesses.
+My background in C#/.NET Engineering gave me a strong foundation in Clean Architecture and System Design, which I now apply to the modern Node.js & React ecosystem.

 * 🔭 **Currently working on:** Advanced AI Agents & Next.js 15 Architectures.
-* 🌱 **Learning:** Three.js for 3D Web Experiences.
+* 🌱 **Learning:** Golang and Kubernetes
 * ⚡ **Philosophy:** "If there’s a problem, there’s a way to solve it."

 ---